kodiua/angular-styleguide-es6/README.md

 **[Back to top](#table-of-contents)**

-### Route Resolve Promises (need discuss)
+### Route Resolve Promises
 ###### [Style [K081](#style-k081)]
-  - Using route resolve may be cause of freeze interface and move some logic aut of controller.
-This move logick out of controllers to routs.
+  - Using route resolve may be cause of freeze interface and move some logic out of controller.
+Move logic out of controller multiply overhead with refactoring or editing.

   - Use route resolve for nessasery data thats very important and without this data page can't be shown or will change a lot.
 Forexample claims, user type and so on.